izzy-graphics/izzy-graphics.github.io/projects/pfp.md

 layout: post
 title: 'Prints for Progress'
 ---
 What better way to support charity than to buy snazzy t-shirts!
 Prints for Progress is an upcoming project that screen prints fabulous designs onto shirts that are sold for charity!
-Pretty nifty I would say.

 [Check out the Instagram](https://www.instagram.com/printsforprogress/)